Clement-Alloin-ULB/AdvancedDatabase/README.md

 #### Select

 To populate the database with real data to do the select we need the data.csv.
-The file contains 25 millions rows and is quite large.
-(1.7G)
+We used A csv containing 25M rows to populate the cassandra database but it is too big to upload it on gitHub.
+We only included one with 250k rows .

 ```bash
 #In cqlsh